COVID-19: Workforce FAQs28/05/20

 What are the details of the Coronavirus Job Retention Scheme?
 How can we put our staff on furlough leave?

 Under the Coronavirus Job Retention Scheme (CJRS), HMRC will reimburse 80% of workers’ wage costs, up to a maximum of £2,500 per month, where employers designate those employees as furloughed.
-On 26 March HMRC published guidance on the CJRS.
+It has been announced that this scheme will run in its current form until the end of July, and will then be extended until the end of October on the basis that employers share the cost of the scheme with HMRC.
 For further information on the CJRS and furloughing, please access our separate FAQ document here.

 Personal Protective Equipment